na-na-hi/renget/archive/creamsan.md

 ##SCRIPTED CARDS INITIAL SETUP - QUICK REPLIES AND REGEX SCRIPTS
 !!! note Updated on **Mar-16-24**
 	Fixes and updates on Quick QR importer.
 	Note that you will still need to update the Quick Import preset itself by manually importing it.
-It is not included in the Quick Import.
+It is not included to be automatically updated.
 	If you don't want the UI stuff, just add the regex script.
 Then go here: [Console copy paste](https://rentry.org/creamsan#console-copy-paste).
 	Huge thanks to stscript anon for providing the code. https://rentry.org/stscript#making-stscript-cards-easy-to-set-up. **Requires JS setup first.**
 ***